-lcon Property Description Apply to Line and Colour Art Allows you to perform drawing operations on both the Line Art and Colour Art layers of your drawing simultaneously.
+lcon Property Description Apply to Line and Colour Art Art layers of your drawing simultaneousl NOTE If you have Overlay and Underlay Allows you to perform drawing operations on both the Line Art and Colour Art layers of your drawing simultaneously.
 NOTE If you have Overlay and Underlay Art layers enabled, they will also be affected when this option is enabled.
+Tip Style When you erase part of a pencil line, this option determines the shape of the extremity of the pencil line where you erased: